The DNS Complaint Process

-You can follow the progress on your complaint by logging into the DNS Neighborhood Services System (NSS).
-NSS is tracking and information program used by DNS to process all complaints.
+You can follow the progress on your complaint by logging into the DNS Land Management System (LMS).
+LMS is tracking and information program used by DNS to process all complaints.
 Simply enter the address and you can read the complaints, find the ownership, view the violation and review the permits.
-It is all done in real time so the information is typically always up to date.

 If a complaint leads to a building code violation and cannot be resolved in a timely manner, an order may be issued.
 If the order is not complied with it may result in court prosecution action against the owner.
-To learn more about how that process works see the ENFORCEMENT SECTION.
+To learn more about how that process works see the Enforcement (Court) Section.

 Often landlords can avoid complaints by keeping illegal activity out of their property.
 The department offers FREE training on a regular basis to those owning or managing property.
 See the Landlord Training program for more information.